nuejs/nue/packages/nuejs.org/docs/content.md

 ### Custom tags
-Your UX developer can easily [extend](custom-layouts.html#custom-md) the Markdown vocabularity with new tags that operate on the server-side, client-side, or both.
+Your UX developer can easily [extend](custom-layouts.html#custom-md) the Markdown vocabulary with new tags that operate on the server-side, client side, or both.
 Ask the UX developer for the list of available extensions.